nuke/nuke-testing/README.txt

-I'm curious to check out linking bugs.
+I'm still curious to check out linking bugs.

 This is also my first edit of the readme.